 Mark Inglis faced criticism for not helping Sharp.
 Inglis argued that many other climbers had also passed Sharp without attempting a rescue.
 He believed that Sharp was ill-prepared and already doomed by the time of his ascent.
 Inglis claimed to have radioed the base camp for help but received a response stating that Sharp had been without oxygen for a significant amount of time.

 Inglis later retracted his claim, attributing the uncertainty to the extreme altitude conditions.
-Expedition manager Russell Brice denied receiving any radio calls about Sharp until he was informed by Maxime Chaya.
+Expedition manager Russell Brice denied receiving any radio calls about Sharp until Maxime Chaya informed him.
 Brice’s detailed logs and recorded radio traffic supported his version of events.

 5. Jamie McGuinness:

 Mountaineer Jamie McGuinness reported that a Sherpa attempted to help Sharp on the descent but could not get him to stand or move.
-McGuinness had climbed with Sharp in previous expeditions and mentioned that Sharp did not expect to be rescued.
+McGuinness, who had climbed with Sharp in previous expeditions, stated that Sharp had no expectations of being rescued.
 Sharp understood the risks and did not want to endanger others.

 6. Discovery Channel TV series:

-David Sharp was briefly captured on camera during filming of the TV show “Everest: Beyond the Limit.”
-The footage showed him being encountered by a Himex Sherpa and Mark Inglis’ group during their descent.
+During the filming of the TV show “Everest: Beyond the Limit,” the camera briefly captured David Sharp as he encountered a Himex Sherpa and Mark Inglis’ group during their descent.
 They were trying to assist Sharp along with a Turkish Sherpa.

 Sir Edmund Hillary’s Reaction to David Sharp’s Death: